lroellin/HSRSync/README.md

 * Customize the values to your environment
 * This is an unsigned Powershell Script.
 You may need to change your Execution Policy.
 There are many manuals on the Internet
 * Right click / Run with Powershell.
 For convenience, there is also a batch file that does exactly that.

-## How to update
-Currently you'll have to overwrite the whole script whenver I publish an update you want to install.
-In the future, there will be an XML-based configuration.

 ## Requirements
 You need to have the Cisco AnyConnect VPN client installed.
 If it's not found, check the parameters in VPN.ps1